Honors Program

 Admission Requirements

-Applications for the Honors Program are accepted year-round.
+Applications for the Honors Program are accepted at the start of the Fall & Spring semesters.

-Note: All Honors courses, including contract courses, require excellence in writing.
-Therefore, current Clark State students may apply to the Honors Program only if they have completed or tested out of all CPE/remedial English courses.
+Note: Clark State students may apply to the Honors Program only if they have completed or tested out of ENG 1111.

-Students follow an Honors Course Approval Process where the Honors Program Coordinator works with the student's instructor to create an Honors Project.
-The project is an additional assignment that is more challenging than typical course work.
+Students follow an Honors Course Approval Process where the Honors Program Coordinator works with the instructor of one of the student's courses to designate it as an honors course.
+In an honors course, the instructor creates an Honors Project, which is an additional assignment that is more challenging than typical course work.

 Questions?
 We're here to help!